croanlabs/eth-commerce/README.md

-# Ethereum commerce system for Consensus Clubs
+# Ethereum commerce system for Futurities